(i carry it in my heart)

 But since they are all carried safely in my heart, I can be home wherever I am and I have learned the trick.

 This shot was taken a stones throw from the place I’ve been nesting in Massachusetts – it’s a local path that The Bean and I walk often with or without HB2.
 It’s a place I sat with my youngest daughter just a few short weeks ago when she came to visit in the high humming heat of Summer’s end and now as Fall falls into place in this place in New England and I am favoured with an understanding of what all the fuss is about, the colours are emerging in the most brazen fashion and stalking my breath and stealing it away effortlessly whichever way I turn.
 My father loved trees and would have loved to be able to just wander around New England filling his heart with the wonder of Mother Nature’s audacious exhibition.
 So from his home in my heart, I watch this glorious Autumn unfold and I remind myself just how fortunate I am.
 To have this perfect vision on my doorstep and to have him in my heart.

 I offer the picture in response to the Weekly Photo Challenge titled Local – here is the gallery of all the other captivating captures

 PS: If you look closely at the foot of the red-hot tree you will see a pile of sticks.
 Or not.
-It’s a beaver lodge – home to a colony of beavers that I have been delighted to spot from time to time busying about their industrious beaver life, whilst living in their locale.
+It’s a beaver lodge – home to a colony of beavers that I have been delighted to spot from time to time busying about their industrious beaver life, I live in their locale.